2021-2022 Freight Frenzy: Maximus Prime

 2016-2017 Velocity Vortex Robot: Crossfire

 Most of Crossfire’s design is an improved version of Velociraptor.
-We kept the EVA foam paddle at the front of the robot, and added surgical tubing beater bars above the paddle to lift the balls into our hopper system.
-The Choo-Choo catapult design was also recycled with some improvements as it had proven to work very well.
+We kept the EVA foam paddle at the front of the robot and added surgical tubing beater bars above the paddle to lift the balls into our hopper system.
+The "Choo-Choo" catapult design was also recycled with some improvements as it had proven to work very well.

 2016-2017 Velocity Vortex Robot in 3 Days: Velociraptor

-Velociraptor was our first Ri3D robot.
+Velociraptor was our first Robot in 3 Days (Ri3D) robot.
 It utilized an EVA foam paddle to collect particles, which were then funneled into a spring-loaded catapult.
-The catapult used a Choo-Choo mechanism to allow for easy firing, and was incredibly accurate.
+The catapult used a "Choo-Choo" mechanism to allow for easy firing and was incredibly accurate.

 2015-2016 Res-Q Robot: Hannibal (V1 and V2)

-For our Res-Q year our robot was a combination of a climbing and an extending robot.
+For our Res-Q year, our robot was a combination of a climbing and an extending robot.
 It used treads off of a robotic pool cleaner to climb, which worked well enough to allow us to climb to the high zone within two weeks of the game release.
 However, as we added more parts to our robot to allow us to score debris, we began to have a problem with falling backward off the ramp.

-As we continued to make modifications our tipping problem grew worse, so we decided to switch the orientation of the collection to the other side of the robot, decrease its width, and add a side-to-side rack and pinion.
+As we continued to make modifications, our tipping problem grew worse, so we decided to switch the orientation of the collection to the other side of the robot, decrease its width, and add a side-to-side rack and pinion.
 This effectively eliminated our tipping problem, allowed us to score in the high goal much more effectively (fitting 14 blocks in during practice), and eventually hang from the top bar.

 We did not advance from North Super Regional, but we won the Promote Award there.
-During our Res-Q season we greatly increased our precision manufacturing skills, and helped a lot of teams figure out the new Android control system.
+During our Res-Q season, we greatly increased our precision manufacturing skills and helped a lot of teams figure out the new Android control system.
 Since we did not advance to the World Championship which is located only half an hour away, we took the opportunity to volunteer.
 In doing so we got a lot of great tips from teams there, and had a great time watching all the robots compete.

 2015-2016 Res-Q Robot: Sabertooth (unused)